resizes/blog/blog/2025-06-01-latest-work.md

 ---

 ## How it started
+At first, a challenged was proposed by Be Energy Part S.L.
+(SotySolar): they are one of the greatest companies regarding solar panels instalations and other energetic sources.
-At first, we were challenged: our client had its software deployed in cloud, but wanted to improve their software lifecycle as it was unefficient their previous way to deploy new software.
+They have their software deployed in cloud, but wanted to improve their software lifecycle as it was unefficient their previous way to deploy new software.

 ## What was the goal
 And so, it was clear what we wanted to archieve: we were to build a new Internal Development Platform (IDP) which make us leaders of the field for solutions that enhance business' efficiency.